gentsk77/EECS325/Notes/EECS325Notes.md

   - TLD DNS server
   - authorative DNS server
 - eg: the local DNS server queries the TLD DNS server directly if it has cached the TLD address, so it skips the root DNS server
+- more secured because when attacked by hacker, only one way of information is hacked, and the user will be able to tell soemthing is wrong, unlike in the recursive query, where the amplification effect will work

 #### Recursive query
 - The contacted name servers are in charge of looking for the IP address and sending queries to each other